Skip to main content

 How to Backtest a Trading Strategy, Step-by-Step

 1. Write down your strategy rules, clearly.
 Start by getting everything out of your head and onto paper.
 What exactly has to happen for you to enter a trade?
 How do you decide when to get out, whether you're winning or losing?
-What’s your stop-loss and profit target?
-Vague ideas here will give you vague, useless results.
+What's your stop-loss and profit target?
+Vague ideas here give vague, useless results.

 2. Pick your market and chart type.
 Are you testing this on stocks, forex, or crypto?
-And what chart are you looking at—the fast-moving 1-hour chart or the slower daily chart?
+And what chart are you looking at — the fast-moving 1-hour chart or the slower daily chart?
 This focuses your test.

 3. Find good historical data.
 You need accurate price history (the open, high, low, close, and volume).
 If your data has gaps or errors, your test results will be misleading.
 This is one of the most common reasons a backtest fails.

 5. Run the simulation.
 Let the software or your system walk through the historical data, trade by trade, following your rules.
-Most folks recommend testing at least 2–3 years of data to see how the strategy holds up in different market moods—bull runs, crashes, and sideways grinds.
+Most folks recommend testing at least 2–3 years of data to see how the strategy holds up in different market moods — bull runs, crashes, and sideways grinds.

 6. Look beyond just profit.
 Don't just check if you made money.
 Dig into the details: